Enter your zip to

 Can Fiber Cement Siding be Installed DIY?

-Fiber cement siding installations are definitely not a DIY project.
-The installation process for fiber cement panels includes extensive prep work, the use of sophisticated tools and carpentry techniques, fastening siding, installing trim, and finishing with painting and caulking.
+Fiber cement siding is not a DIY project.
+The installation requires extensive prep work, specialized tools, carpentry skills, fastening, trim installation, and finishing with painting and caulking.

 Fiber Cement Siding Maintenance Tips